syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfCheckBox/Getting-Started.md

 </tr>
 </table>

-N>For the check box, to report the indeterminate state, set the `IsThreeState` property to true.
+N>For the CheckBox to report the indeterminate state, set the `IsThreeState` property to true.

-Check box can be used as a single or as a group.
-A single check box mostly used for a binary yes/no choice, such as "Remember me?", login scenario, or a terms of service agreement.
+CheckBox can be used as a single control or as a group.
+A single CheckBox is mostly used for a binary yes/no choice, such as "Remember me?", login scenario, or a terms of service agreement.

 {% tabs %}
 {% highlight c# %}